 Meeting a growing city’s power needs

 With 1,600km of sandy coastline, national parks and dramatic mountain ranges, the Dominican Republic is the most popular tourist destination in the Caribbean.
-It’s also at risk of rising sea levels, and Santo Domingo is one of the world’s most vulnerable cities when it comes to climate change.
+Santo Domingo, however, is also among the world’s cities that are most at risk of rising sea levels caused by climate change.
 By 2050, parts of the city could be under water.
 A water-based power plant could be one very valuable asset.

-Estrella del Mar III will provide a host of benefits to the people of lively Santo Domingo, says Sales Director Omar Laredo, with “a more reliable energy supply, reduced LCoE (levelized cost of energy), and less noise—residential housing is close to the power plant.”
-He continues: “It’s more ecological, and combined cycle power plants are not as maintenance-intensive as other plants, so there are reduced downtimes.”
+Estrella del Mar III offers a host of benefits to the people of lively Santo Domingo, with a more reliable energy supply, reduced LCoE (levelized cost of electricity), and less noise—residential housing is close to the power plant.
+Hamed explains: “It’s more ecological and economical, and combined cycle power plants are not as maintenance-intensive as other plants, so downtimes are reduced.”

-In addition, blackouts can be reduced, and the city can cater to its growing demand for reliable electricity.
-Tourism needs can be met and the steady flow of electricity can support Santo Domingo’s innovative start-up scene.
+In addition, blackouts can be reduced, and the city can meet its growing demand for reliable power.
+The steady flow of electricity can support both tourism and Santo Domingo’s innovative start-up scene.
 Nobel literature laureate Mario Vargas Llosa described the Dominican “appetite for noise” in his book The Feast of the Goat.
-In a city that’s already pulsating, we don’t need any extra noise from a city power plant.
+A city that’s already pulsating doesn’t need any extra noise from a power plant.

 Pushing on, despite a pandemic

-Jakob Tyroller, General Project Manager of the Estrella del Mar III, says that despite the ongoing restrictions, work continues: “For me, it is currently impossible to fly to Singapore to have face-to-face meetings.
-I compensate with a lot of calls and live meetings.
-Many of them are early in the morning or late in the evening, but we’re all flexible and it’s important to communicate clearly between the teams, especially if you can’t meet in person.
-Plus, I’m not flying around the world once a month at the moment, which is certainly appreciated by my family!”
+Jakob Tyroller, General Project Manager of the Estrella del Mar III, says work continued despite the restrictions: “It wasn’t possible to fly to Singapore to have face-to-face meetings.
+I compensated with a lot of calls and live meetings.
+Many of them were early in the morning or late in the evening.
+We all had to be flexible.
+Clear communication between the teams is important, especially if you can’t meet in person.
+Plus, not flying around the world once a month was certainly appreciated by my family!”